dustinpfister/blog_posts/_posts/lodash_remove.md

 layout: post
 categories: lodash
 id: 38
-updated: 2021-10-11 08:39:24
+updated: 2021-10-11 08:54:30
-version: 1.27
+version: 1.28
 ---

 The process of removing a few elements from an array can sometimes be a little troubling, or at least I remember that it was back when I was first starting out with javaScript.
-The trouble was mainly with looping over an array from a zero element index value upwards, each time an element is removed it of course changes the length of an array, which of course causes a problem.
-The way I would resolve the problem is often by looping threw the array backwards, and using an [array prototype](/2018/12/10/js-array/) method like [Array.splice](/2021/07/20/js-array-splice) to purge elements.
+The trouble was mainly with looping over an array from a zero element index value upwards, each time an element is removed it of course changes the length of an array, which of course causes a problem when looping forward threw array index values that way.
+One way that I would resolve the problem is by looping threw the array backwards, and using an [array prototype](/2018/12/10/js-array/) method like [Array.splice](/2021/07/20/js-array-splice) to purge elements out.
+For the most part that seems to work okay, but here is a wide range of other ways to go about doing this sort of thing.
+Also there is the question of doing it all all to begin with or not when it comes to the idea of just having a fixed set of elements that are simply reused rather than created and purged such as with [object pools](/2020/07/20/canvas-example-object-pool/).

 When it comes to just using native javaScript alone of course there are ways of just going ahead and removing elements from an array.
 However this is a post on lodash where it is assumed that lodash is part of the stack of a project so with that said there is also the [\_.remove](https://lodash.com/docs/4.17.4#remove) array method in [lodash](https://lodash.com/).